gto76/python-cheatsheet/README.md

 ### Sortable
 * **With 'total_ordering' decorator, you only need to provide eq() and one of lt(), gt(), le() or ge() special methods (used by <, >, <=, >=) and the rest will be automatically generated.**
 * **Functions sorted() and min() only require lt() method, while max() only requires gt().
 However, it is best to define them all so that confusion doesn't arise in other contexts.**
 * **When two lists, strings or dataclasses are compared, their values get compared in order until a pair of unequal values is found.
-The comparison of this two values is then returned.
+The comparison of this two values is then re&shy;turned.
 The shorter sequence is considered smaller in case of all values being equal.**
 * **To sort collection of strings in proper alphabetical order pass `'key=locale.strxfrm'` to sorted() after running `'locale.setlocale(locale.LC_COLLATE, "en_US.UTF-8")'`.**

 ```python